netbootxyz/netboot.xyz-docs/docs/faq.md

 ### Does netboot.xyz support Secure Boot?

-iPXE and hence netboot.xyz does not support Secure Boot because its [binaries are not signed by Microsoft](https://ipxe.org/appnote/etoken).
-You must disable Secure Boot mode in your computers firmware configuration menu before you can boot netboot.xyz.
+Yes. netboot.xyz provides pre-built Secure Boot compatible images that use a Microsoft-trusted shim to chainload a signed iPXE binary, so you can network boot without disabling Secure Boot in your firmware.
+See the [Secure Boot](./kb/hardware/secureboot.md) documentation for details on the available images and how to use them.

+Note that Secure Boot support is currently limited to a subset of distributions (Debian, Devuan, and Kali Linux) for end-to-end installations.
+Other distributions can be accessed from the netboot.xyz menu but may require Secure Boot to be disabled for the final OS installation step.

-### How do we keep versions current?
+### How does netboot.xyz keep OS versions up to date?

 We have a CI/CD system that monitors upstream projects for new releases.
 When a new release is detected for releases without hosted installer kernels, it will download the ISO, extract it, and then repackage it with the needed iPXE files to make it bootable.
 It will then push the release to the netboot.xyz endpoints.yml file and then push the changes to the netboot.xyz repo.
 The endpoints.yml file is then used by the netboot.xyz iPXE code to display the menu options.
 Versions change a lot, so automation is key in making the maintenance of the project sustainable.